Demodulate time-domain signal using orthogonal frequency division multiplexing (OFDM)

-An OFDM demodulator demultiplexes a multi-subcarrier time-domain signal using orthogonal frequency division modulation.
+An OFDM demodulator demultiplexes a multi-subcarrier time-domain signal using orthogonal frequency division multiplexing.

 Individual OFDM subcarriers are allocated as data, pilot, or null subcarriers.

-As shown here, subcarriers are designated as data, DC, pilot, of guard band subcarriers.
+As shown here, subcarriers are designated as data, DC, pilot, or guard band subcarriers.

 Data subcarriers transmit user data.